Let's say that you're looking for a place to stay on a trip out of town. The only problem is that a hotel is out of the question because:

 Airbnb's biggest strength, by far, is its effort to run as a self-policing community where hosts and guests are on an equal playing field.
 That's why it includes tools for hosts and guests to verify their identities, rate and review each other, and message each other privately.
 Also, there are no corporate sponsorships, so each host or guest can only go as far as their site-wide reputation allows.

 The power balance on Airbnb is still somewhat tilted in favour of hosts, however, as they have the final say on whether or not you can book -- or remain at -- their property.
 In addition, while not as common anymore, some hosts may rent out their properties in methods or locations that they're not supposed to.
 This means that you might end up being inconvenienced for someone else's mistake.

 While Airbnb is one of the most famous peer-to-peer property rental services on the Internet, there are many more worth considering.
-For example, if you're really not into paying booking fees, then try 9Flats.com.
-Or, if you want to be sure that hosts have been verified as trustworthy directly by the booking service's staff, then have a look at FlipKey.com (by TripAdvisor, which we have a course on, too!) or OneFineStay.com.
-And if you're looking for a bit of extra peace of mind, try Roomorama.com (in North America) or Wimdu.com (in Europe).
-They only release your booking payment to your host after you've checked in, so you don't pay for the place you booked until you're satisfied with it!
+Two of its biggest competitors are HomeAway.com and VRBO.com.
+If you're really not into paying booking fees, then try 9Flats.
+Or, if you want to be sure that hosts have been verified as trustworthy directly by the booking service's staff, then have a look at FlipKey (by TripAdvisor) or OneFineStay.

-For more information on these and other popular Airbnb alternatives, have a look at our article on sites like Airbnb.
+For more information on these and other popular Airbnb alternatives, have a look at our article on best sites like Airbnb here.